wofr06/marblerun/README.md

 ## INSTALLATION

-To install this module type the following:
+To install the program `gravi` and the required module type the following:
 ```
    perl Makefile.PL
    make
    make test
    make install
 ```
+For windows users who do not want to install perl a standalone executable is provided on the web.
+For details please consult the documentation.

 ## USAGE

 The package contains a program `gravi` to manage the marble runs